 Yes you do if you want the perfect creamy texture.
 When you buy shredded cheese in the bag, it doesn't melt the same and it already started to dry out before you bought it.

-Yes you can bake it at 350-400, but I haven't baked it lower then that.
-At 350, it will take a little longer to get that nice melted layer.
+Yes you can but I recommend you bake it at 350-400, unless you are baking it with a roast that is at 325.
+At 350, it will take a little longer to get that nice melted layer and lower then that might not get the nice browned melted layer on top.

-Yes you can, let it cool down all the way before freezing it.
+Yes you can, just be sure to let it cool down all the way before freezing it in a freezer safe container to prevent excess moisture from forming.
 It should last up to 3 months in the freezer.

-- 8 oz noodles elbows or mini shells recommended
+- 8 ounces noodles elbows or mini shells recommended

 - 1 cup milk whole milk is recommended